PAPDR/Website/src/markdown/education.md

 ## Education

-I am currently pursuing a BS in Computer Science at Columbia University with a focus on Artificial Intelligence.
+I am currently pursuing a BS in Computer Science at Columbia University.

 ### Columbia